Pylons/pyramid/docs/narr/configuration.rst

-configuration mode in which a developer cedes the least amount of control to the framework; it's "imperative" because you express the configuration directly in Python code, and you have the full power of Python at your disposal as you perform configuration statements.
+configuration mode in which a developer cedes the least amount of control to the framework; it's "imperative" because you express the configuration directly in Python code, and you have the full power of Python at your disposal as you issue configuration statements.

 Here's one of the simplest :mod:`repoze.bfg` applications, configured
 imperatively: